Previous dayFebruary 6, 2026Next day

 14.9 km---✓ ReviewedUSGS →

-On February 6, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 5 km E of La Parguera, Puerto Rico at 19:58 UTC.
+Reports of a magnitude 2.6 earthquake 5 km E of La Parguera, Puerto Rico came in on February 6, 2026 at 19:58 UTC.
 This was a shallow crustal earthquake, focused at 14.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 17.980°, -66.999°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 17.980°N, -66.999°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06